capegf/ensichat/PROTOCOL.md

 ### Header

 Every message starts with one 74 byte header indicating the message version, type and ID, followed by the length of the message.
-The header is in network byte order, i.e. big endian.
-The header may have 6 bytes of additional data.

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1